sridharsiva3896-spec/sridharsiva3896-spec/README.md

 ## 🧭 About Me

-I'm **Sri**, an AWS-focused Cloud Engineer interested in designing and building reliable, secure, scalable, and cost-aware cloud systems.
+I'm **Sridhar**, an AWS-focused Cloud Engineer interested in designing and building reliable, secure, scalable, and cost-aware cloud systems.

 My engineering focus is on understanding systems from the architecture level to implementation — including cloud infrastructure, backend services, containerization, infrastructure as code, observability, security, and deployment automation.